Kobu47/Amazon-Prime-Customer-Data-Analysis-Simulation/README.md

 ## Calculations

 --The calculations were made in Ms Sql Server to simulate a usage of huge dataset so SQL would be a preferred way of working for optimizing performance.
-Most of the calculations were done here and you can find the Query file here [Click Here](https://github.com/Kobu47/Amazon-Prime-Customer-Analysis-Simulation/blob/main/Amazon_Prime_Data_Analysis_Query.sql).
+Most of the calculations were done here and you can find the Query file [Here](https://github.com/Kobu47/Amazon-Prime-Customer-Analysis-Simulation/blob/main/Amazon_Prime_Data_Analysis_Query.sql).
 Since i used Tableau Public for the visualisation i couldn't connect to the SQL server directly so i just saved the results to these exact CSV files : [Churn and Retention Rates](https://github.com/Kobu47/Amazon-Prime-Customer-Analysis-Simulation/blob/main/Amazon_Prime_Churn_Retention_Rates.csv) , [Subscription Plan Basic Data](https://github.com/Kobu47/Amazon-Prime-Customer-Analysis-Simulation/blob/main/Subscription_Plan_Info.csv) and [Customer_Support_Interactions](https://github.com/Kobu47/Amazon-Prime-Customer-Analysis-Simulation/blob/main/Support_Interactions_Rating.csv) which was not used as a dataset in the end.

 ## Analysis